 By the time Tony was 25, he had begun learn the trombone.
 He joined up with a band called the High Curley Stompers who played in the Staines area, and started to make regular trips to London to sit in with the musicians and the bands that frequented Mac’s rehearsal Rooms opposite the Windmill Theatre in Great Windmill Street.

 It was there one Saturday evening where he was invited to join Dave Carey’s band at a time when the band’s music was beginning to move away from Dixieland.
 Tony spent an enjoyable period with Dave Carey until one day in 1957, agent Jim Godbolt told him that Jeremy French had left the Fairweather-Brown band and that they were looking for a trombone player.
-Tony had long admired Sandy and Al’s music and so he approached them and became their trombonist for the next six years.
+Tony had long admired clarinettist Sandy and trumpeter Al’s music and so he approached them and became their trombonist for the next six years.
+This was a time when the Fairweather-Brown band was thriving and several albums came out including Al and Sandy (1959), Doctor McJazz (1960) and The Incredible McJazz (1962)

-Tony was till able to play valve trombone and bass trumpet as a semi-professional, first with Tubby Hays’ Rehearsal Band, and then sharing the leadership of a band with Alan Littlejohn at the Tally Ho pub in London.
+Tony was still able to play valve trombone and bass trumpet as a semi-professional, first with Tubby Hayes’ Rehearsal Band, and then sharing the leadership of a band with Alan Littlejohn at the Tally Ho pub in London.
+The two became good friends.

 The Tony Milliner – Alan Littlejohn Sextet supported a number of visiting musicians including Dave Brubeck and Count Basie players.